-Although the Institute has been researching subcellular biology since 2002, it was not until now (2014) that we felt we understood enough about safety issues to publish our discovery.
+Although the Institute has been researching subcellular biology since 2001, it was not until now (2014) that we felt we understood enough about safety issues to publish our discovery.
 Hence our new Subcellular Psychobiology Diagnosis Handbook, published in November of 2014, discusses safety extensively.
-If you are interested in reading about some of the safety and ethical issues involved, we refer you to our article 'Going Public with Subcellular Psychobiology' in our Institute blog.
+If you are interested in reading about some of the safety and ethical issues involved, we refer you to our article 'Going Public with Subcellular Psychobiology' in our research blog.

 Fortunately, understanding subcellular psychobiology actually makes clients safer because all effective therapeutic techniques unknowingly interact with the cell - and problems that are accidentally triggered are not recognized or understood, and so cannot be treated.
 Essentially, it's like having someone work on your car; the certified dealership mechanic will recognize and fix complex problems that might be overlooked or not properly repaired otherwise.